 - SnapKnot – I really like this site because it’s so easy to navigate.
 As soon as you land on the homepage, you get the option to search by your wedding city or country and your price range.
 You can even create a free account and save your favorite photographers for later.
 They have a lot of really cool features to help you find a wedding photographer.

 If you can’t find a photographer you love in your destination, you can always fly a photographer from your hometown or from another country.
 That’s what I did.
-I live in NYC, got married in Cancun, MX and I flew my destination wedding photographer in from Houston, TX.
+I lived in NYC, got married in Cancun and I flew my destination wedding photographer in from Houston, TX.

 Where to find a destination wedding photographer (who will travel):